cherullo/playcanvas-typescript-babel-intellisense-template/readme.md

+Vue.
+With Hot module Reload for UI components working fine for single main file, but ONLY if you use `--hot-only` option, sacrificing auto-refresh of browser.
+However, this might be the ideal use case, anyway, since hot module reloading of Playcanvas Scripts is typically done seperately anyway via Playcanvas' swap() method.

 # 1st Forker's Note (Tobias Wehrum)

 Hey folks!
 This is a fork of [https://github.com/whydoidoit/babel-playcanvas-template](https://github.com/whydoidoit/babel-playcanvas-template) made by the amazing [whydoidoit](https://github.com/whydoidoit).
 Unfortunately it seems that over the last 2 years some things broke, and since it seems he is not maintaining the repository anymore I decided to spend a few minutes to make the minimal necessary changes.